Hopalonger/Simple-Organization/Install-Instructions.md

 | NRESET | 9 |
 | DIO0 | 2 |

-8. Connect Your Choice of Addressable LEDS to the Arduino on the Pins Selected in the Code
+9.Connect Your Choice of Addressable LEDS to the Arduino on the Pins Selected in the Code.
-9. Power Up the Device on a 3.3v Power Source.
-Do Not use 5v, LoRa Boards Do Not Use 5v
+10. Power Up the Device on a 3.3v Power Source.
+Do Not use 5v, LoRa Boards Do Not Use 5v.